projectfluent/fluent/guide/terms.md

 ## Parameterized Terms

 Term values follow the same rules as message values.
 They can be simple text, or they can interpolate other expressions, including variables.
-However, in contrast to messages which look for variables in the data passed to the translation by the app, terms can only reference variables which have been explicitly defined and passed to them in the message from which they are referenced.
-Such references take the form of `-term(…)` where the variables available inside of the term are defined between the parentheses, e.g.
+However, while messages receive data for variables directly from the app, terms receive such data from messages in which they are used.
+Such references take the form of `-term(…)` where the variables available inside of the term are defined between the parentheses, e.g. `-term(param: "value")`.
-`-term(param: "value")`.

 ```
 # A contrived example to demonstrate how variables